Sebarz98/Neuro_Lupus/README.md

 ## Regression Analysis

-A linear regression was employed by using:
+A linear regression was employed to differentiate between non NP-SLE and NP-SLE, by using:

 target = 'NP-SLE' <br />